Our international broadcasting and content work

 We are members of the European Platform of Regulatory Authorities (EPRA), a regional network of 47 audiovisual media regulators established to facilitate the exchange of information and best practices between members.

 We participate in Council of Europe policy making, contributing to expert groups across a range of media topics.
 For example, Ofcom was a member of the group that made recommendations on media pluralism and transparency of media ownership in 2018.

 We have contributed to policy development by the Organisation for Security and Co-operation in Europe (OSCE) in the fields of media and human rights, and we regularly take part in debates on the regulation of online media with EU institutions and others such as the Centre for Media pluralism and Freedom.

 We have contributed to a number of OECD documents, such as those focused on Connected TV, Competition in Broadcasting and the Development and Diffusion of Digital Content.

-In addition on non-legislative initiatives on issues such as online protection of minors and content regulation, media literacy, media pluralism, competition, independent media regulation, media freedom and elections oversight:
+In addition, we are active on a range of non-legislative initiatives such as online protection of minors and content regulation, media literacy, media pluralism, competition, independent media regulation, media freedom and elections oversight.